 It is also known as ’whooping cough’.
 The infected person may initially have non-specific symptoms like runny nose, sneezing, low-grade fever and mild cough.
 The cough gradually becomes more severe and spells of violent coughing can interfere with eating, drinking and breathing.
 The bacteria can cause lung infection, and even lead to seizures and coma in severe cases.

 Mode of transmission

-It can spread quickly among people and is transmitted by direct contact with droplets from patients.
+It is transmitted by direct contact with droplets from patients.

-The incubation period is usually 7 to 10 days, rarely exceeding 14 days.
+The incubation period ranges from 4 - 21 days, usually 7 - 10 days.

-7. Active immunization with pertussis vaccine is an effective way to prevent the disease.
-In the updated Hong Kong Childhood Immunization Programme (effective from February 2007), a combined diphtheria, tetanus, acellular pertussis and inactivated poliovirus vaccine (DTaP-IPV) is used for preschoolers and Primary One students (Please refer to the updated programme of immunization).
-It offers good protection and the disease is milder in those who are infected after immunization.
+- Active immunisation with pertussis vaccine is an effective way to prevent the disease.
+In the current Hong Kong Childhood Immunisation Programme, a combined diphtheria, tetanus, acellular pertussis and inactivated poliovirus vaccine (DTaP-IPV) is used for preschoolers and Primary One students (Please refer to the Hong Kong Childhood Immunisation Programme).
+It offers good protection and the disease is milder in those who are infected after immunisation.